Heathcliff Trio© All Rights Reserved // Photo © Andrej Grilc

 HEATHCLIFF TRIO

-Bonded by a musical consensus and shared vision, the Heathcliff Trio is founded in 2020 Comprising violinist, Ashley Tong, cellist, Hyazintha Andrej, and pianist, Jonathan Siahaan.
+Bonded by a musical consensus and shared vision, the Heathcliff Trio is founded in 2020 Comprising violinist, Ashley Tong, cellist, Sebastian Kolin, and pianist, Jonathan Siahaan.
 Characterised by their devotion, passion and integrity in their music making, they are quickly establishing themselves as an ensemble with the finest artistic quality of today.

 Shortly after its inception, the trio made their debut at Wigmore Hall for the final concert of The Parkhouse Award (2021).
 And in 2022, The trio won 1st prize in the 9th International Johannes Brahms Chamber Music Competition with two additional special prizes including the best interpretation of a piece by Brahms.